Manittas/Distributed-Systems-Project/README.md

 <h1 align="center">Distributed Systems Project 2022</h1>

 This project was done by a group of 3 in 2022 with an educational purpose for the Distributed Systems lecture in Instituto Superior Técnico.
-The work was divided into 3 deliveries to which we ended with an overall **A grade** (17.04 in scale grade) for all deliveries together.
+The work was divided into 3 deliveries to which we ended with an overall **A grade** (17.04 out of 20) for all deliveries together.

 ### Team Members: